Unsupervised flood mapping

 We also used the flood mapper on imagery captured at three recent important flooding events in the US; the Colorado floods on September 2013, the Louisiana floods on August 2016, and the North Carolina floods on October 2016 due to hurricane Matthew.
 All three events were declared major disasters by FEMA.

 You can find our code here.
-For each catalog id, the flood mask is computed from the multispectral image, and both the mask and the compressed pansharpened image are uploaded to Mapbox which generates the tilesets used in the maps.
+For each catalog id, the flood mask is computed from the multispectral image, and both the mask and the compressed pansharpened image are uploaded to Mapbox which generates the tile sets used to make the maps.

 Sample results are shown in the maps below.
 Each map consists of three layers; the pansharpened image, the flood map in brown, and the FEMA flood zones, directly from the FEMA WMS service, which you can interpret using the legend.
 (Note that as you zoom out, the FEMA layer disappears.)